Effective Date: November 29, 2011

 B.1 Preparation of notices signed by the designated official

 a.
-Prepare a notice using the guidelines outlined in the FR Document Drafting Handbook.
+Prepare a notice using the guidelines outlined in the FRDDH.
 Once the notice is finalized, e-mail the final draft notice to the FR Liaison Officer for review and processing.

 b.
-After receiving the processed notice back from the FR Liaison Officer, obtain the authorized signer's digital signature on the notice and forward the digitally signed notice to the FR Liaison Officer for transmission to the FR.
+After receiving the processed notice back from the FR Liaison Officer, obtain the authorized signer's digital signature on the notice and forward the digitally-signed notice to the FR Liaison Officer for transmission to the FR for publication.

-B.2 Preparation of regulations signed by the NASA Administrator
+B.2 Preparation of regulations approved by the NASA Administrator

 a.
-Prepare a regulation using the guidelines outlined in the FR Document Drafting Handbook.
-Once the regulation is finalized, perform the following to coordinate for the NASA Administrator's signature:
+Prepare a regulation using the guidelines outlined in the FRDDH.
+Once the regulation is finalized, perform the following to coordinate for the NASA Administrator's approval:

 Note: Download the Handbook at: http://www.archives.gov/ federal-register/write/handbook/ddh.pdf